 Maybe try something baked?
 There are many Chinese bakeries where you can enjoy buns and cakes on Chinese New Year (or any other day) but my favourite is simply called Bake.
 Step inside the toasty glowing space awash with warm scents of baked goodies try not to overbuy… They have a wide selection of sweet and savoury buns.
 They also make some fantastic Taiyaki, which is a Japanese fish-shaped sweet waffle or sorts that are filled with gooey goodness.

 心想事成 “May all your wishes come true.”– Chinese New Year greeting.

 And that, as they say, is a wrap ( duck wrap haha )

 Have you experienced a Chinese New Year in London or for that matter elsewhere in the world?
 What was the best thing?
 Was it Dragons?
 Was it food?
 What was the best moment?

 Are you planning to celebrate a London Chinese New Year in 2021?
 I suppose given the current situation it’s going to be very different.
 Please answer and comment below in the box!
 I would love to hear from you.
 If you have any questions then please get in touch.

 As often is the case, an ending ushers in a new beginning.
 So ends the first post on Travels with my Belly.
-If you would like to find out a little bit more about me, then please click HERE and also a FAQ .
+If you would like to find out a little bit more about me, then please click HERE and also the FAQ .